LeeReid1/MarkdownToSiteGenerator/Example_Input/cat topics/behaviour.md

-title: behaviour and intelligence
+title: Behaviour and Intelligence

-# The behavior and intelligence of cats:
+# The behavior and intelligence of cats

 The markdown for this file has a space in it.
 You'll notice how the HTML file does not, and links also do not (check the menu).